xmnboy/hello-cordova/docs/README.md

 move the device to see any results, because your app is now running on a real device!

-Note that not all devices are guaranteed to include the hardware necessary to use all the features of this simple "hello-cordova" application.
-For example, it is quite common to encounter devices that do not include compass or GPS hardware.
+> **NOTE:** that not all devices are guaranteed to include the hardware necessary to
+> use all the features of this simple "hello-cordova" application.
+For example, it
+> is quite common to encounter devices that do not include compass or GPS hardware.
-In that case the "Compass" button will not read any data and the precision of the GPS data may be quite low or non-existent.
-The precise capabilities of geolocation hardware in Android devices can vary widely.
-In addition, the ability to read geolocation data on a real device can also be restricted by the Android "Location" settings, or mode.
-For example, if a device includes GPS hardware but that GPS hardware has been disabled in the Android settings, it may result in no "fine" geolocation data being returned from the device, or the data may be identical to the "coarse" geolocation data results.
+> In that case the "Compass" button will not read any data and the precision of
+> the GPS data may be quite low or non-existent.
+The precise capabilities of
+> geolocation hardware in Android devices can vary widely.
+In addition, the
+> ability to read geolocation data on a real device can also be restricted by the
+> Android "Location" settings, or mode.
+For example, if a device includes GPS
+> hardware but that GPS hardware has been disabled in the Android settings, it may
+> result in no "fine" geolocation data being returned from the device, or the data
+> may be identical to the "coarse" geolocation data results.